HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ## Accessibility on the mobile web

-Mobile devices are cheaper, lighter, and more portable than computers, so they house a lot of potential to help populations that have historically been ignored or marginalized by technology, often with only minor tweaks to a site’s accessibility. <a hreflang="en" href="https://web.dev/accessibility/#what-is-accessibility">According to Google</a>, true accessibility on the web means that “the site's content is available, and its functionality can be operated by literally anyone.”
+Mobile devices are cheaper, lighter, and more portable than computers, so they house a lot of potential to help populations that have historically been ignored or marginalized by technology, often with only minor tweaks to a site's accessibility. <a hreflang="en" href="https://web.dev/accessibility/#what-is-accessibility">According to Google</a>, true accessibility on the web means that "the site's content is available, and its functionality can be operated by literally anyone."
 In a more detailed explanation, Google offers that:

 <blockquote>
   Accessibility, then, refers to the experience of users who might be outside the narrow range of the "typical" user, who might access or interact with things differently than you expect.
 Specifically, it concerns users who are experiencing some type of impairment or disability - and bear in mind that that experience might be non-physical or temporary.